Assets Admin Setup Guide (Beta)

 Description: Add more context about the asset type.

-Toggle the Enable to allow assets to be created for this type to allow assets to be created at this level.
+ON to allow assets to be created for this subtype.

 Click Create.